KRON-TV: Sale to Young Broadcasting

 On June 16, 1999, the deYoung family announced the liquidation of Chronicle Publishing's assets.
-By this point, the deYoungs owned three television stations (including KRON) in large and mid-sized media markets around the country, two of which were sold off to LIN TV (which traded KAKE-TV in Wichita and WOWT in Omaha to Benedek Broadcasting in turn).
+By this point, the deYoungs owned three television stations (including KRON-TV) in large and mid-sized media markets around the country, two of which were sold off to LIN TV (which traded KAKE-TV in Wichita and WOWT in Omaha to Benedek Broadcasting in turn).
 The San Francisco Chronicle, meanwhile, was acquired by the Hearst Corporation in a $295 million deal in October of that year.

 NBC had made many offers for channel 4 over the years, but the deYoungs turned them down each time.
-It finally saw the opportunity to get an owned-and-operated station in what was then the United States' fifth-largest television market and quickly jumped into the bidding war for KRON.
+It finally saw the opportunity to get an owned-and-operated station in what was then the United States' fifth-largest television market and quickly jumped into the bidding war for KRON-TV.
 NBC was seen as the frontrunner to buy the station, but it was outbid at the last minute on November 16, 1999.
-KRON was bought by New York City-based Young Broadcasting, then-owner of Los Angeles independent station KCAL-TV and several other stations in medium to small markets.
+KRON-TV was bought by New York City-based Young Broadcasting, then-owner of Los Angeles independent station KCAL-TV and several other stations in medium to small markets.
 Young's purchase price for the station ($750 million at the outset, rising to $820 million by closing) was a record price for a single station that stands to this day.
 To help finance the down payment, Young was forced to sell La Crosse, Wisconsin, CBS affiliate WKBT to Morgan Murphy Media.

-NBC president and chief executive officer Bob Wright had warned that if NBC did not succeed in buying KRON, it would require any prospective buyer to uphold specific terms if it wanted to retain the NBC affiliation.
+NBC president and chief executive officer Bob Wright had warned that if NBC did not succeed in buying KRON-TV, it would require any prospective buyer to uphold specific terms if it wanted to retain the NBC affiliation.
 Wright did not rule out moving NBC's Bay Area affiliation elsewhere.
-When Young closed on its purchase of channel 4, NBC made good on these threats by demanding that Young operate KRON under the same conventions as an NBC owned-and-operated outlet.
-Among other things, it demanded that KRON change its on-air name to "NBC 4" and run the network's entire schedule in pattern (reducing prime time preemptions due to local programming from 20 hours to five hours a year).
+When Young closed on its purchase of channel 4, NBC made good on these threats by demanding that Young operate KRON-TV under the same conventions as an NBC owned-and-operated outlet.
+Among other things, it demanded that KRON-TV change its on-air name to "NBC 4" and run the network's entire schedule in pattern (reducing prime time preemptions due to local programming from 20 hours to five hours a year).
 Preemptions would only be permitted for extended breaking news or severe weather coverage.
 NBC also demanded yearly payments of $10 million from Young, a form of reverse compensation, flipping around the then-normal mode of networks paying their affiliates for their airtime.
-(In turn, NBC would stop making annual payments to KRON of $7.5 million to carry the network's programming.)
+(In turn, NBC would stop making annual payments to KRON-TV of $7.5 million to carry the network's programming.)
 Young would also have to give NBC the first option on the programming of additional subchannels on the station's digital signal.